eMous/tlnx/prj.md

 6. List usage instructions, options, and examples, including the new `-d/-c` flags and `--select-modules`, which lists modules by number and allows numeric selection (e.g., `1,3,4`).
 7. When running remotely, show the client host information.

-4.6 **Location of Trae AI artifacts**:
+3.6 **Location of Codex documentation artifacts**:
-- All Trae AI-related files live at the project root.
+- Codex documentation files live in the `codex/` directory.
-- They include `codex.md`, `prj.md`, `trae_meta_prompt.md`, and `trae_prj_prompt.md`.
+- They include `codex/codex.md`, `codex/prompt.md`, and `codex/log.template`.
-- These files are not ignored by Git and stay in the repo as historical context.
+- These files are tracked in Git and serve as the living history of the project.
 - After the project finishes, the files can remain for maintenance purposes.

-## 5. Configuration Template Design
+## 4. Configuration Template Design
-5.1 **Template**: `config/default.conf.template` lists every available configuration item; users can consult it for the supported environment variables.
+4.1 **Template**: `config/default.conf.template` lists every available configuration item; users can consult it for the supported environment variables.

-5.2 **Encrypted variable naming convention**
+4.2 **Encrypted variable naming convention**

 Encrypted variables follow the format `${module}_ENC_${varname}`.